qmk/qmk_firmware/keyboards/deltasplit75/readme.md

 ## Case Files
 Files are available here: https://github.com/xyxjj/DeltaSplit75-Case-files

+#Build Guide
+The build guide should be found at https://qmk.fm/deltasplit75

 ## First Time Setup

 Download or clone the whole firmware and navigate to the keyboards/deltasplit75 directory.
-Once your dev env is setup, you'll be able to generate the default .hex using:
+Once your dev env is setup, you'll be able to generate the .hex using:

 ```
-make v2-default
+make v2

 or

-make v2-YOUR_KEYMAP_NAME
+make v2-YOUR_KEYMAP_NAME (if you make a folder for your keymap)

 or

-make protosplit-protosplit (if you have one of the prototype PCBs)
+make protosplit (if you have one of the prototype PCBs)
 ```

 You will see a lot of output and if everything worked correctly you will see the built hex files:

 ```
-deltasplit75_protosplit_protosplit.hex
+deltasplit75_v2_protosplit.hex

 or